What to Know Before You Start an IRA Rollover

 Decide If You Should Use an IRA Rollover or Leave the Money Where It Is

-If you are between age 55 and 60, think twice before you rollover retirement money to an IRA.
+If you are between age 55 or older, think twice before you rollover retirement money to an IRA.
 You may have the option to take penalty free withdrawals if you left employment after age 55.

 Get educated.
 If you do not know anything about investing, you are at risk of making big money mistakes or being talked into doing the wrong thing by the wrong person.
 Wondering what you should invest in?
 Maybe you need professional guidance before you get started.
 If you want a great book on the investing subject, check out Four Pillars of Investing.